 Taiwan currently has 21 foreign schools for foreign residents, including 15 American schools, the Taipei European School, 3 schools for Japanese residents, and 2 Korean schools.
 Apart from these foreign schools, the children of foreign nationals may also apply to attend dual-language sections or programs established by schools at the high school level and below, foreign sections or programs established by private schools at the high school level and below, and other schools at the high school level and below authorized by the competent authority to accept foreign students.
 Students with lawful residency rights in Taiwan can also apply to attend schools at the high school level and below near their place of residence.
 Students wishing to attend university (or above) may apply directly to attend that school.
-Taiwan has 61 Chinese language educational organizations attached to universities qualified to enroll foreign students, and these organizations can provide superior Chinese-language study programs.
+Taiwan has 60 Chineselanguage educational organizations attached to universities qualified to enroll foreign students, and these organizations can provide superior Chinese-language study programs.
 With regard to the general educational system, preschools (and kindergartens) enroll children from the age of 2 until elementary school age.
 Elementary schools have 6 grades, junior high schools have 3 grades, and high schools have 3 grades.
-Junior college, college, and university programs are generally 2-7 years in duration.
-Universities and colleges are classified into universities (general universities and independent colleges) and technical colleges (including two- and five-year technical colleges, and institutes of science and technology).
+University programs are generally 4-7 years in duration.
+Universities and colleges are classified general higher education institutions (general universities, independent colleges) and higher vocational education institutions (including two-year and fiveyear junior colleges, institutes of technology, and technology universities).
 Post-graduate master's programs last for 1-4 years, while Ph.D. programs last for 2-7 years.
-Taiwan began from the

-2014 school year to implement 12-year basic education, from elementary school through graduation from high school.
+Taiwan began implementation of 12-year basic education-extending from elementary school to graduation from high school-with the 2014 school year.